iamantoniodinuzzo/iamantoniodinuzzo/README.md

 ### Glad to see you here!
-I am a Computer Science student at Federico II and will soon be a full-stack developer.
+I am a Computer Science student at Federico II and will soon be an app developer.